13 Reasons Behind Your Dog’s Weird Behavior

 It could be anything really from a magnolia seed pod to a glove someone dropped.
 “Dogs use their mouths in much the same way that human children use their hands.
 Many dogs are naturally curious about the world, and if they find an object interesting, they may want to pick it up, hold it, or carry it for a while,” says Dr. Summerfield.
 They’re curious just like toddlers, and some breeds are attracted to certain objects like a toddler is to a blankie, especially if the dog is a sporting or retrieving breed.

 Why is their tail wagging to the left?

 Tails can express a wide variety of emotions.
 A low wagging tail with a wide sweeping arc is a friendly wag, while a high, stiff tail may indicate aggression or arousal.
 But why do dogs wag their tail to a certain side?
 “Recent studies on dog body language do suggest that there may be a difference as to how the left- and right-sided tail wags are interpreted by other dogs, and in how the dogs feel when wagging their tails to the left vs. the right,” says Dr. Summerfield.
 In the study, dogs remained relaxed when they saw images of another dog wagging its tail to the right, but when dogs saw the image of the tail wagging to the left, it stirred up anxiety.
 More research is needed, but it indeed points to the tail as a key communicator.
-Next, find out the 19 things your dog actually wants from you.
+Now that you know why your pooch is acting a little strange, find out the 19 things your dog actually wants from you.